PKUGaoGroup/DSDPFlex/README.md

 There are advanced options in DSDPflex that allow users to maually adjust or further develop the program.

-- `--no_norm` let the program do not normalize the intra-protein score (i.e. using the original Vina score, see more in the [paper](https://doi.org/10.26434/chemrxiv-2023-bcw0g-v2))
+- `--no_norm` let the program not normalize the intra-protein score (i.e. using the original Vina score, see more in the [paper](https://doi.org/10.26434/chemrxiv-2023-bcw0g-v2))
 - `--norm_param <float>` modify the normalization parameter $p$ the weight of intra-protein score ($\gamma$) will be
     $$\gamma = p\times \min(f_\text{ligand} / f_\text{flex}, 1)$$